Pretzel Bites

 • 1 large egg (mixed with 1 tablespoon of water)

-2. Cover the bowl and let the dough rise in a warm place for 30-60 minutes until doubled in size.
+2. Cover the bowl and let the dough rise in a warm place for 30-60 minutes until it has doubled in size.

 3. Preheat your oven to 450°F. Line two baking sheets with parchment paper.
-Bring the water and baking soda to a boil in a large pot.
+In a large pot, bring the water and baking soda to a boil.

-5. Drop the bites into boiling water for 30 seconds, then transfer to the prepared baking sheets.
-Leave a little space between each one.
+5. Drop the bites into the boiling water for 30 seconds, then transfer them to the prepared baking sheets.
+Make sure to leave a little space between each one.

-6. Brush with the egg wash and sprinkle with salt.
-Bake for 12-14 minutes until golden brown.
+6. Brush with egg wash and sprinkle with salt.
+Bake for 12-14 minutes until they are golden brown.
 Serve with honey mustard!

-If you have leftovers, let the pretzel bites cool completely and then store them in an airtight container at room temperature for 1-2 days.
+If you have any leftover pretzel bites, allow them to cool completely before storing.
+Place them in an airtight container and keep them at room temperature for up to 2 days.
 For longer storage, you can freeze them.
-Just place them in a freezer bag and store for up to 3 months.
-To eat, simply reheat in the oven until warm.
+Just make sure to wrap them tightly in plastic wrap and then place them in a freezer-safe bag.
+They can be frozen for up to 3 months.

-• Make sure your water is warm, but not too hot, to activate the yeast properly.
+• Make sure the milk or water is warm but not hot, as it can kill the yeast.

 FAQs